DETAILED ACTION

 Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify Medina to include the teaching of receive an input for entering a calibration mode to identify calibrated response signals; and activate the pulse generator to initiate calibration at startup, preparing the device for operation.

-Regarding claims 10 and 20, Medina does not teach the microcontroller is further configured to store key signal characteristics of the calibrated response signals.
+Regarding claims 10 and 20, Medina does not teach the microcontroller is further configured to store one or more key signal characteristics of the calibrated response signals.

-Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify Medina to include the teaching of the microcontroller is further configured to store key signal characteristics of the calibrated response signals to detect a wiring state for fault.
-(Note Park et al. abstract)
+Therefore it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify Medina to include the teaching of the microcontroller is further configured to store one or more key signal characteristics of the calibrated response signals to provide overheat protection.
+(Note Liu abstract)

 Regarding claims 7 and 17, Medina does not teach wherein the pulse feedback detector is further configured to generate the trigger based on identifying an abnormal voltage or abnormal current.